scott-anderson-wc/cs210pub/lectures/L07/js2.md

 ## Outline

-In a few minutes, we'll go to [where we left off last time](../L06/js1.html#loops)
+In a few minutes, we'll go to where we left off last time.

-1. Functions as arguments
-1. Anonymous Functions
+1. Quiz questions
 1. Exercise 3: Arrays and Loops
 1. Exercise 4: Sorting Arrays
 1. Methods
-1. Quiz questions
 1. Exercise on Date Methods
 1. Exercise on Array Methods
 1. JSON